eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/access-conditions/index.md

 ## Introduction

-Access conditions specify access rights for users and groups to graphs and actions (1).
+Access Conditions specify access rights for users and groups to graphs and actions (1).
 { .annotate }

 1. Graphs identify specific Knowledge Graphs.